wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-analytics-dashboard.md

 ## Analyzing statistics

 Go to the [Analytics Dashboard](#starting-the-analytics-dashboard) and see the statistics listed below.

+!!!
+Tip
+    See the documentation on [using the Analytics dashsboard](https://docs.wso2.com/display/EI650/Using+the+WSO2+EI+Analytics+Dashboard) for more information on dashboard function.

 1. Click the **Enterprise Integrator Analytics** icon shown below to open the dashboard.